- FOR WOMEN

 Back training is important, and back muscle strength can even be a predictor of our quality of life.

 A standard barbell weighs 45 lbs, but there are thinner ones, often used by females, that weigh 35 lbs.
-So, you'll want to take this into account when adding up the weight on your bar.
+You'll want to take this into account when adding up the weight on your bar.

 Many also are designed with knurling which offers more grip, as well as a guide to help keep your hand placement correct and even.